1. Types of Personal Information BassBlaster Collects

 These web beacons may also be used by ad networks to display targeted ads on other websites as a substitute for random, irrelevant ads.

-If you opt-out you will lose the potential benefit of receiving ads that are more targeted to your interests.
+If you opt-out you could lose the potential benefit of receiving ads that are more targeted to your interests.

 BassBlaster may display a counter on any page indicating the total number of times that page has been viewed.
 This includes member profile pages.

-Cookie and similar information may be used to help you share BassBlaster.rocks content across social networks.
+Cookie and similar information may be used to help you share BassBlaster.rocks/.com content across social networks.

 We may use the information we gather for these general purposes: